containerbuildsystem/osbs-client/docs/osbs_instance_setup.md

 #### Authentication Setup

-In case you would like to turn the authentication off (which is not recommended, but should fine for testing):
+In case you would like to turn the authentication off (which is not recommended, but should be fine for testing):

 ```
 $ oadm policy add-role-to-group edit system:unauthenticated system:authenticated